CSRS and FERS: Service Credit Rules

 Military service for this purpose is honorable active duty service in the following uniformed services: Army, Navy, Air Force, Marine Corps, and Coast Guard and, after June 30, 1960, in the Commissioned Corps of the Public Health Service, and after June 30, 1961, service in the Commissioned Corps of the National Oceanic and Atmospheric Administration and its predecessor agency.
 It also includes military service as a midshipman at the U.S. Naval Academy or as a cadet at the U.S. Military Academy, U.S. Air Force Academy, or the U.S. Coast Guard Academy (under Section 1115 of P.L.
 110-181, which codified a prior administrative practice of granting credit for such time), and service when called to active duty or training duty as a member of the Naval or Marine Corps Reserve Officers Training Corps or the Army Reserve Officer Training Corps.

-You also may receive credit for Army National Guard or Air National Guard service that is followed by federal civilian re-employment that occurs after August 1, 1990, when all of the following conditions are met:
+You also may receive credit for Army National Guard or Air National Guard service that is followed by federal civilian re-employment occurring after August 1, 1990, when all of the following conditions are met:

 Employees also have the option of not making a deposit and accepting the rules governing length of service and annuity computation, which differ according to the retirement system and when the service was performed, as described below.